10 Principles of Fair Trade

 Principle 8: Providing Capacity Building

-Fair Congo not only develops its own capacity building programs, generally managed through the Fair Congo Foundation, it works as a partner with its stakeholders in this capacity.
-Fair Congo is also a capacity building partner in the USAID funded CBRMT.
+Fair Congo (‘Origins’) not only develops its own capacity building programs, generally managed through the Fair Congo Foundation, it works as a partner with its development stakeholders in this capacity.
+From training for local value-addition to sensitization on due diligence and traceability, Fair Congo (‘Origins’) recognizes the economic opportunity to empower its local producer partners and continuously works to improve its upstream engagement.

 Principle 9: Promoting Fair Trade

-Fair Congo has faced many challenges while in development.
-One of the greatest is getting importers to accept natural resource products from DRC, an area considered a conflict-zone and high-risk.
-Too many companies would prefer to embargo this material to avoid any unforeseen complications.
+Fair Congo (‘Origins’) has faced many challenges while in development.
+One of the largest is getting US and European companies to accept natural resource products from DRC, an area considered a conflict-zone and high risk.
+Many companies would prefer to embargo this material to avoid any unforeseen complications.
 This is one of the principle reasons that the Fair Congo Foundation was setup, to promote the more positive sides of DRC and the natural resource products it has available for responsible export.
-We expand this even further to include paintings and other artworks and showcase these works in galleries across the globe.
-We intend to change the perception of DRC, not just an area of conflict, rape and disease.
+We expand this even further to include art to showcase these works in galleries across the globe.
+We intend to change the perception of DRC, that is isn’t just an area of conflict, rape and disease as often portrayed in media.

 Principle 10: Respect for the Environment

-Fair Congo works with its cooperatives to extract and process ASM gold without the use of cyanide or nitric acid.
+Fair Congo (‘Origins’) works with its cooperatives to extract and process ASM gold without the use of cyanide or mercury.
 We further complete Eco-friendly analyses on our sourcing sites to provide accountability and measurement of any environmental impact.
-We have also brought several existing women empowerment initiatives already operating in Kenya to DRC, which seek to recycle material, source from monitored artisanal sites and produce finished products showcasing the viability of these sustainable business models.
-Fair Congo is also developing plans to build its own off-grid office, made of recycled shipping containers and operating on renewable power.
+We have also brought several existing women empowerment initiatives already operating in Kenya to DRC, which either recycles/upcycles material or sources from our artisanal producers and produce finished products locally.
+This reduces the carbon footprint, primarily from transport, and showcases the viability of these sustainable business models.